Ok, that title was clickbait-ish, but that doesn’t mean this article isn’t accurate.

 There’s a lot of tools within it — like the value proposition canvas.
 I particularly like this because it really helps you get in the mindset of your customers.
 You can download both tools here for free.

-Then, to make the process of testing and learning easier, there’s also some tools provided, and named so sophisticatedly that you won’t forget them — the test card and the learning card.
+Then, to make the process of testing and learning easier, there are also some tools provided and named so sophisticatedly that you won’t forget them — the test card and the learning card.

 Here’s a video on how you can use these tools…